 Australian and New Zealand ePassport holders travelling on military orders are not eligible to use arrivals SmartGate.

-* Australian children aged 10 to 15 years (inclusive) can use arrivals SmartGate if they are accompanied by a minimum of two adults.
+* Australian children aged 10 to 15 years (inclusive) can use arrivals SmartGate if they are accompanied by at least two adults.

 Expanding eligibility of arrivals SmartGate to other countries

 We are continuing to expand the eligibility of arrivals SmartGate to other countries.
-Our major international airports will have further details about which countries are currently eligible to use arrivals SmartGate, including trial countries.
+Our major international airports will have further details about which countries are permanently eligible to use arrivals SmartGate, and those under trial arrangements.

 Airports which have arrivals SmartGate